PabloRuizCuevas/numty/README.md

 #calc.sin((3, 4)) // Fails, as Typst does not support vector operations directly
 #nt.sin((3.4))    // Sine of each element in vector: (0.14411, 0.90929)

-// Generate equally spaced values and apply functions
+// Generate equally spaced values and vectorized functions
 #let x = nt.linspace(0, 10, 3)  // Generate 3 equally spaced values between 0 and 10: (0, 5, 10)
 #let y = nt.sin(x)              // Apply sine function to each element: (0, -0.95, -0.54)